 Get started thinking about internships and check boxes as you complete

 the steps.
-Figure out where you are in the process (step A, B or
+Figure out where you are in the process (step A, Beginning the Process; step B, Enrolling in & Beginning Your Internship; or

-Students who did not complete their internship by the end of Spring 2014 may submit their intern materials at any time.
+Students who did not complete their internship by the end of Fall 2014 may submit their intern materials at any time.